Maddious/RiTA-DiscordBot/README.md

 * Go to the **Overview** tab and click configure dynos.
 Turn off the default `web npm start` dyno and turn on the `worker node src/bot.js` dyno.
 Your bot will now be up and running!

 #### 4. Invite your bot to your server and configure it!
-* Replace the CLIENTID string in the following URL with your own apps client id: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8
+* Replace the CLIENTID string in the following URL with your own apps client id from Step 2: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8
 * Visit the resulting URL and add your bot to any server where you have admin privileges.
 * Once added, your bot should show up more or less instantaneously.
 Type `!t help` within the discord chat for more details on how to use it.
 Happy translating!

 ## <a name="update"></a>How to Update to 1.1.7 and Above
 #### 1. Checklist